wouffle/StarGazers/README.md

 ## 🌠 About Stargazers
 Stargazers is a chill, user-friendly web app designed for star and galaxy lovers who appreciate calm vibes and want to stay organized.
 With soothing aesthetics, built-in calming music, and practical tools like a Pomodoro timer and to-do lists, Stargazers aims to create a serene productivity space.
+This version of this website is most suitable for desktop users.
 ---

 ## ✨ Key Features